About Speech and Language Therapy Services

 • Support to SENCo’s and school staff on how to set up therapy groups.

 In addition to support for individual children we also provide training for school staff on a variety of topics.
-If you are a school staff member or SENCo and are interested in our training packages please see our Training for Professionals page.
+If you are a school staff member or SENCo and are interested in our training packages please see our Training, Webinars and Interventions page.

-For information on referrals into the school age team please see our Referrals and Early Advice Sessions page.
+For information on referrals into the school age team please see our Referrals page.

 School-Age Service: Secondary